 - 4 teaspoons kosher salt

-- 1 teaspoon black pepper, coarse ground
+- 1 teaspoon coarse black pepper

 - 5 garlic cloves, minced

-- 1 tablespoon white vinegar, distilled
+- 1 tablespoon distilled white vinegar, distilled

-- 2 tablespoons olive oil
+- 2 tablespoons extra-virgin olive oil

-- Transfer the chicken to a cutting board and tent loosely with foil for 10 minutes.
+- Transfer the chicken to a cutting board and tent it loosely with foil for 10 minutes.
+Carve the chicken and and serve with serrano crema.

 - You don’t need to butterfly the chicken the way we do, though it is far easier than it seems.
 Butterflying or spatchcocking a chicken is the best way to ensure the chicken cooks evenly.
 If you don’t want to butterfly the chicken, leave it whole and adjust the cooking time to 55 minutes.